Julian97/miku-monday/USER_GUIDE.md

 - No personal messages or data are stored
 - All data is automatically deleted if the bot is removed from a channel

+## Setting Up Feedback (For Developers)

+To receive feedback from users directly in Telegram:

+1. Find your personal chat ID by sending a message to your bot and checking the chat ID in the logs
+2. Set the `DEVELOPER_CHAT_ID` environment variable to your chat ID
+3. Users can now send feedback using `/feedback Your message here`
+4. You will receive feedback messages directly in your Telegram

 ## Support

 If you encounter any issues, contact the bot owner @JulianC97 for assistance.